DevTeam/Pure.DI/README.md

 // By default, it is a name of an owner class.
 DI.Setup("MyComposer")

-  // This is a basic binding format .Bind<IMyInterface>().To<MyImplementation>()
+  // This is a basic binding format:
+  .Bind<IMyInterface>().To<MyImplementation>()

-  // This option is also possible .Bind<IMyInterface>().Bind<IMyInterface2>().To<MyImplementation>()
+  // This option is also possible:
+  .Bind<IMyInterface>().Bind<IMyInterface2>().To<MyImplementation>()

-  // Determines a binding lifetime.
+  // Determines a binding lifetime:
   .Bind<IMyInterface>().As(Lifetime.Singleton).To<MyImplementation>()

-  // Determines a binding tag .Bind<IMyInterface>().Tag("MyImpl").Tag(123).To<MyImplementation>()
+  // Determines a binding tag:

-  // Or a binding suitable for any tag .Bind<IMyInterface>().AnyTag().To<MyImplementation>()
+  .Bind<IMyInterface>().Tag("MyImpl").Tag(123).To<MyImplementation>()

-  // Determines a binding implementation using a factory method.
+  // Determines a binding implementation using a factory method,
-  // It allows to create instance manually and invoke required methods,
+  // it allows to create instance manually and to invoke required methods,
-  // initialize properties and etc.
+  // to initialize properties and etc.:
   .Bind<IMyInterface>().To(
     ctx => new MyImplementation(
       ctx.Resolve<ISomeDependency1>(),
       "Some value",
       ctx.Resolve<ISomeDependency2>()))

-  // Overrides a default lifetime.
-Transient by default.
+  // Overrides a default lifetime (Transient by default):
   .Default(Lifetime.Singleton)

-  // Determines a custom attribute overriding an injection type.
+  // Determines a custom attribute overriding an injection type:
   .TypeAttribure<MyTypeAttribute>()

-  // Determines a tag attribute overriding an injection tag.
+  // Determines a tag attribute overriding an injection tag:
   .TagAttribure<MyTagAttribute>()

-  // Determines a custom attribute overriding an injection order.
+  // Determines a custom attribute overriding an injection order:
   .OrderAttribure<MyOrderAttribute>()

-  // Use a DI configuration as a base.
+  // Use some DI configuration as a base:
   .DependsOn(nameof(BasicComposer))
 ```